What is Personal Finance?

 Table of Content

 Financial management, i.e., balancing your expenses with your income and creating a resource to invest for the future, is the personal finance meaning.
+Knowing what are financial goals becomes critical in this process, as they represent the specific targets that guide your financial strategy.
 It begins with setting financial goals, tracking expenses and prioritising needs over wants, creating emergency funds for unforeseen expenses, investing for the future, and reviewing and adjusting your investment to align with changing goals and market trends.
 In brief, personal finance is a strategic way to secure your financial future.

 Personal Finance – Definition